 Checksums allow you to verify the integrity of the plugin file.

 There are no reported conflicts between the Utility Plugin plugin and other ClassicPress plugins or themes.
-If you experience any kind of problem or annoyance, please submit an issue if you have a GitHub account, or send an email!
+If you experience something unexpected, please send an email!